Wild Rose Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Pineapple Gum Syrup: This is a sweetener made with pineapple juice, white sugar, gum Arabic powder, and citric acid.
-We made ours at home using Alex’s sous vide recipe.
+Pineapple Gum Syrup: This is a sweetener made with pineapple juice, white sugar, gum arabic powder, and citric acid.
+I made mine using this sous vide recipe.

 Orange Twist: This is the peel of an orange that has been twisted into a corkscrew shape.